dhh1128/ken/docs/spec/hypertext.md

 #### Advanced anchors

-Pointing at a simple word or phrase is relatively easy -- but intent supports more sophisticated constructs as well.
+Pointing at a simple word or phrase is relatively easy -- but ken supports more sophisticated constructs as well.

 ##### Anchor pairs